reddec/dreaming-bard/README.md

 - You can save (and pin) pre-filled chat templates: they are called "Prompts".
 - You can plan the next page using **"Blueprints"**: a combination of page outline, linked context and pages to generate a new page.
+    - Draft can be automatically converted to outline
+    - Each story beat can be automatically enhanced
 - A final book can be exported as ePub
 - Almost everything can be imported or exported as plain Markdown files